Recognition and awards standards

 3. Award

-Department awards include the Public Education Awards, the Nanga Mai Awards and the NSW Training Awards (refer to Award (staff only) – Types of formal awards).
+An award refers to recognition of outstanding achievements at a department-led and department-sponsored level.
+Department awards include the Public Education Awards, the Nanga Mai Awards, and the NSW Training Awards (refer to Award [staff only] – Types of formal awards).

-External awards endorsed by the department include the Public Service Medal and the NSW Premier’s Awards for Public Service.
+External awards endorsed by the department include the Public Service Medal and the Premier’s Awards for Public Service.

 Consult the Awards Calendar (staff only) for a comprehensive list of formal awards.